anengell/anengell.github.io/_projects/JacketPilot/index.md

 **The goal:** Restore autonomy in daily dressing routines using simple, reliable mechanics and intuitive user interaction.

-{% include image-gallery.html images="project2.jpg" height="400" %}
+{% include image-gallery.html images="jacketpilotsketch.jpeg" height="400" %}

 ## How?
 The user hangs their jacket on the chair’s backrest and sits down, sliding their arms into the sleeves.